 In his first season with the Owls, Limam helped Rice finished with a 14-9 record in the 2010 season, which included wins over then-#18 Arkansas at home and a thrilling, come-from-behind win on the road vs. then-#27 VCU.

 Prior to joining the Owls, Limam had a major impact on the UT-Arlington women's tennis program.
 In his first year at UTA, the women's tennis team included four seniors about to graduate.
 Limam proved his recruiting abilities by bringing in new talent to the team over the next two seasons, culminating in a domination of the Southland conference regular season (11-0), a conference championship and a berth in the NCAA Tennis Championship.

 Limam began his coaching career at the University of Central Oklahoma as a graduate assistant from 2004-2006, working with the men's and women's teams.
-He received his master's degree in business administration (MBA) in 2006, and went on to join the staff at UTA later that year.
+He received his master's degree in business administration (MBA) in 2006, and went on to join the staff at UT-Arlington later that year.
 Limam has also worked as a tennis professional at Oak Tree Country Club in Oklahoma and has coached advanced junior players.

 As a standout player at Drury University, Limam contributed to four consecutive Division II top-five finishes, including placing second in the nation in 2002.

 Limam ranks second in the school's all-time singles victories with an 87-17 career record.
 During his senior year, Limam became the team captain and earned the ITA's Arthur Ashe Leadership and Sportsmanship Award.
 He graduated in 2003 with dual degrees in Business Administration and Sports Science.